 Exploring on Bikes

-Had we done some planning, we'd have started our bike ride early enough to tour Grayton Beach State Park, famous for its dune lake, pure white sand beaches and tall dunes overlooking the emerald Gulf.
+If you plan ahead, start your bike ride early enough to tour Grayton Beach State Park, famous for its dune lake, pure white sand beaches and tall dunes overlooking the emerald Gulf.

 Things to See:

 Eden Gardens State Park: Plan to visit this park between 10 a.m. and 3 p.m. to enjoy a tour of the historic Wesley House, which has two stories, columns, and a wrap-around porch containing a large collection of Louis XVI furniture.

 Grayton Beach State Park: This park is famous for its dune lake and pure white sand beach.
 A nature trail winds through scrub oaks and magnolias shaped by the bonsai effect of salt winds.

 Topsail Hill Preserve State Park: One of the newest parks, it has three dune lakes and three miles of secluded white sand beaches.

 Places to Eat (note: Grayton Beach locations frequently adopt a Santa Rosa Beach address)

 Stinky's Fish Camp Restaurant: 5960 W County Highway 30-A, Santa Rosa Beach.
 Great food for lunch or dinner.
 Go for the fish!